The Nurturer – Brahms Requiem

 If grief and love could be embodied in sound, it would be the Brahms Requiem.

-Unlike Bach, Brahms wrestled with questions of mortality and death.
-The death of his mother left him grieving – with heartache and very lonely.
+The loss left him lonely and heartbroken.
 He was fortunate to have the ability to express and console his grief by creating what is now one of the most beloved works in the classical realm.

 Brahms’s Ein deutsches Requiem is not, like most Requiems, a mass for the dead or about resurrection.
 Rather, it is a work of consolation for those left behind.